grimmpp/home-assistant-eltako/dev/README.md

 * **No onboarding**: an admin user (`admin`/`admin`) and the finished onboarding are seeded into the config volume on the first start.
-* **Eltako integration is already set up**: the config entry for the demo gateway exists, the *Eltako* panel is in the sidebar right away.
+* **ELTAKO integration is already set up**: the config entry for the demo gateway exists, the *ELTAKO* panel is in the sidebar right away.
 * **Example configuration**: the repository file [`ha.yaml`](../ha.yaml) is included as a Home Assistant package - one FGW14-USB bus gateway with example devices for every platform (lights, dimmer, switches, covers, climate, sensors, wired and wireless